MauricePascal/drpy/README.md

 ## Changelog
+	- V0.4.3: Revised logging with new keywords (see documentation) and fixed some stupid bugs
 	- V0.4.2: Removed the old discordrobotsapi.py file
 	- V0.4.1: Changed name from discordrobotsapi.py to drpy.py to make imports easier
 	- V0.4: Token must be directly parsed into api#connect()